CogentRedTester/mpv-search-page/README.md

 The search page shows the key name in lavendar on the left, then the command in cyan, and finally the comment in green, preceeded by a `#`.
 In addition, if the keybinding is part of a section other than the default, the section will be printed in yellow brackets between the key name and the command.

-Pressing keys 1-9 will send the command for that respective entry.

 Keybinds which are disabled or overridden will be shown at 50% opacity.

 ### Commands